Home

 3. He does not take all the credit

 Again, this is a hallmark of the man.
-At annual meetings, he deprecates his own role, gives full credit to his company managers, and is always taking his hat off to his long time partner Charlie Mungus.
+At annual meetings, he deprecates his own role, gives full credit to his company managers, and is always taking his hat off to his long time partner Charlie Munger.
 And he consistently pays credit to his mentor Benjamin Graham.

 How many CEO’s in Buffett’s position would be doing this?